hassancpu/MIL-Reliability/README.md

 <a name="overview"></a>
 ## 🧠 Overview

 This project provides a unified pipeline to **quantitatively evaluate the reliability of multiple instance learning (MIL) models**.
 It is designed for WSI classification tasks and supports several MIL architectures (e.g., **ABMIL**, **CLAM**, etc.).

-We evaluate reliability using multiple criteria, including:
-- **Patch-level prediction stability**
-- **Agreement metrics across folds**
-- **Consistency between slide-level and patch-level signals**
+Reliability in this study is defined as the consistent focus of MIL models on diagnostically relevant ROIs within WSIs, a prerequisite for trustworthy and clinically useful predictions.
+To quantify this alignment, we selected three complementary metrics that together capture different aspects of spatial concordance between predicted patch scores and ground truth annotations:
+- **Mutual Information (MI)**
+- **Spearman’s Correlation (Spearman’s)**
+- **Area Under the Precision-Recall Curve (AUPRC)**

 ---

 <a name="data-preparation"></a>
 ## 📂 Data Preparation

 We follow the preprocessing pipeline of **[CLAM](https://github.com/mahmoodlab/CLAM)**.
 Pre-extracted patch features should be organized similarly to CLAM’s directory structure.
 Please refer to the original CLAM documentation or the accompanying paper for detailed guidance.

 ---